 1914 - The theatre all in lights after it became a film house called Quinn's Lyceum.
 The photo is from an article about John A. Quinn and his theatres that was in the Moving Picture World issue of March 28, 1914.
 It's on Internet Archive.

 1914 - A lovely shot looking north taken by Warren C. Dickerson.
 Thanks to Ken McIntyre for locating it in the L.A.
-County Natural History Museum collection for a post on the Photos of Los Angeles Facebook page.
+County Natural History Museum collection for a post on the Photos of Los Angeles Facebook group.

 1919 - A view to the northeast from the roof of the Million Dollar Theatre building.
 It's a photo taken by G. Haven Bishop for Southern California Edison -- they were the tenants of the building housing the Million Dollar, then known as the Edison Building.
 The photo is in the Huntington Library collection.